In the Rehabilitation, Reintegration & Recovery space

 Bipolar Disorder is a mental health condition marked by intense mood shifts, encompassing episodes of elevated energy and activity (mania) as well as periods of low mood and energy (depression).

-These fluctuations in mood and behaviour can significantly impact daily functioning, relationships, and overall well-being.
+These fluctuations in mood and behaviour can significantly impact daily functioning, relationships, and overall well-being, often requiring a timely bipolar disorder diagnosis and ongoing medical support for effective management.

 Bipolar Disorder symptoms include manic episodes marked by elevated mood, increased energy, and impulsivity, as well as depressive episodes characterised by low mood, fatigue, and feelings of worthlessness.